IB-Schools.com's League Tables: Information for Schools

 Most private schools are renowned for their academic achievement, which is why most parents want to use them.
 Our website exists to provide interested parents with clear and impartial advice and information on private IB schools in Europe, the Middle East, Asia and Australasia.
 We choose not to cover the Americas for the simple reason that the vast majority of their private schools refuse to reveal their exam results.

 We believe we publish the most accurate exam results and league tables for British private schools.
-Given that close to a million visitors view our league tables each year, we believe there is a huge public interest in publishing schools' results in a fair and transparent way.
+Given that close to a million visitors view our league tables each year, we believe there is a huge public interest in publishing schools' results fairly and transparently.
 Thus we have now extended the IB League Tables to other countries which are proud to proclaim their success.

 Academic success is worth celebrating, and we present certificates to all schools in the Top 100 in four categories.
 We also try to ensure maximum PR for schools by publishing the award presentations on our websites and sending out press releases.
 We encourage all schools to do likewise on their websites and newsletters with a link to their position in the tables.
 Any school that appears in our League Tables is authorised to include our IB-Schools.com logo in their PR materials.